 Remove excess salt by brushing it off with your hands into the sink (or you could even give it a quick rinse under the faucet).
 Let it rest at room temperature for 1 hour.

 Preheat the oven 400°F.

-Put pork in a roasting pan (fat cap face up) and cook for 45 minutes at 400.
+Put pork shoulder in a roasting pan (fat cap face up) and cook for 45 minutes at 400.
 You won’t need to cover the roast unless you purchased a shoulder without a fat cap, or unintentionally cut it off.
 Then you’ll want to cover it with aluminum foil.

 Turn the oven temperature down to 250°F and cook for 90 to 120 minutes or until the pork reaches 145°F degrees in the center.

 Carve with a sharp knife and pull apart pieces – serve while hot!

 A very big thank you to Chef Raul Correa for sharing this delightful meal and his recipe.

 Please enjoy this authentic Puerto Rican Pernil Recipe and be sure to let me know how it turns out for you!
 Who knows, this authentic Puerto Rican Rernil Asado Recipe just might become the new holiday dinner tradition in your home?Print